cityofaustin/vision-zero/editor/testing.md

 # Testing

+### User roles

+The app has three user roles: **Admin**, **Editor**, and **Viewer**.
+Test accounts are available for all three accounts in 1pass.

+The below features should be tested with each role.
+Features with role-based access or visibility are are indicated as such below, with the exception of editing in-general, which the **Viewer** role is completely prohitbed from doing.

 ### Crashes list - `/crashes`

 - [role: editor, admin] **Create Crash Record** button is visibile in top-right corner of card